llpeterson/applications/infrastructure.md

 [Figure 6](#mgmt) gives a high-level depiction of this idealized approach to network management.
-We say "idealized" because achieving true zero-touch operation is still more aspirational than reality.
+We say "idealized" because achieving true zero-touch management is still more aspirational than reality.
 But progress is being made.
 For example, new management tools are starting to leverage standard protocols like HTTP to monitor and configure network devices.
 This is a positive step because it gets us out of the